 Not all blackjack games offer the insurance bet, but if it does, make sure to avoid making the bet.
 Insurance bets are a last-ditch attempt to win money on a losing hand.
 Naturally, these bets often end badly.

 In some variations of blackjack, you can “surrender” before a dealer reveals their second card.
 In such cases, you will lose only half your bet.
 Situations you should consider surrendering in is when the dealer has an Ace face up.
 Often, in these cases, the dealer has a natural blackjack.

 If a casino features the option to surrender (nowadays, not many do), don’t use it overzealously.
 You may land up sacrificing many potential winning hands if you are not careful.

 Now that you know how blackjack works, you should learn the terminology associated with the game, so you don’t get confused when you’re playing a game for real money:

 - Hit – when you ask the dealer to give you another card.

 - Stand – when you decide to stick to your hand and refuse to add more cards to it.

 - Natural – also known as a blackjack, a two-card hand with a score of 21.
 If you’ve got a natural, you have a good chance of winning the game.

 - Surrender – a rule only present in some variations of blackjack.
 Accepting a loss before the end of a round and getting back half of your bet.

-- Face Card – this is a card that features a character with a face (King, Queen or Jack).
+- Face card – a card featuring a character with a face (King, Queen, or Jack).